gabriel-briffe/openaip_airspace/README.md

 The script will:
 - Download specified airspace files from the OpenAIP Google Cloud Storage bucket
 - Process them through the validation and conversion steps
-- Create both a current `airspace.geojson` file and a timestamped version
+- Create the `airspace.geojson` file
 - Clean up all temporary files after successful execution (if an error occurs, temp files are preserved for debugging)

 ### GitHub Action